 Memory Techniques [Association, Chunking, and Visualization]

-Have students make connections or associations with material they are trying to learn.
-For example, Whitney is the lady with white hair.
+Have students make connections or associations with the material they are trying to learn.
+For example, Whitney is a lady with white hair.
 Both Whitney and white begin with w-h-i-t.
 Bob is the man with brown eyes.
 Bob and brown both begin with ‘b.’

 Have students ‘chunk’ material to be memorized in groups of seven.
 The average person has difficulty memorizing more than nine items at a time.
 Memorizing telephone numbers in groups of four numbers instead of a list of ten single digits is an example of chunking.
 For the telephone number 4237224692, memorize the numbers 423, 722, 46, and 92.